StackVista/stackstate-docs/configure/topology/debug-topology-synchronization.md

 * The `stackstate-sync` pod contains details of:
   * Template/mapping function errors.
-  * Component types that do not have a mapping.
+  * Component types that don't have a mapping.
   * Relations connected to a non-existing component.
   * Messages that have been discarded due to a slow synchronization.